 - Hold reasonable expectations for their results

 - All skin types and ethnicities can safely opt for a Facelift

 Scheduling a Facelift Consultation:

 Conversely, Dr. Schoenfeld will take a moment to listen to the patient’s needs and aesthetic desires.
 He will perform an exam of the facial tissues, review the medical history, and review all current medications.
-Dr. Schoenfeld will clearly explain the Facelift techniques, as well as the other surgical and noninvasive options for facial rejuvenation.
-If the Facelift is determined to the best procedure for an individual situation, a personalized surgical plan will be created.
+Dr. Schoenfeld will clearly explain the facelift techniques, as well as the other surgical and noninvasive options for facial rejuvenation.
+If the facelift is determined to the best procedure for an individual situation, a personalized surgical plan will be created.

 The exact cost of the Facelift procedure will be established at the consultation.
 During the appointment, a patient coordinator will further review the payment choices in depth.

 Dr. Schoenfeld’s Facelift procedure will take between three and six hours to complete, under I.V. sedation or general anesthesia.
 An overnight hospital stay is not always necessary, but may be recommended to increase patient comfort, before beginning the healing process at home.

 He will begin the facelift surgery by making several meticulously placed incisions at the temple, then running down in front of the ear and behind the tragus to camouflage the incision.
 The incision will then be tucked under the ear lobe and then follow the crease behind the ear before entering into the hair behind the ear.
 Dr. Schoenfeld will then gently separate the skin from the underlying tissues.